Corno do Bico

 Park History

-Designated to protect natural and cultural heritage of the mountain area.
-The initiative was driven by local recognition of ecological values particularly remnant Atlantic woodland and wetlands.
-Protection aimed to regulate eucalyptus expansion, uncontrolled burning, and infrastructure development while supporting traditional land management.
-Conservation partnerships with national and European programs support habitat restoration and species monitoring.
+Corno do Bico was designated as a Regional Protected Landscape on 20 September 1999 through Decreto Regulamentar 21/99, driven by local recognition of ecological values particularly the remnant Atlantic woodland and wetlands in Paredes de Coura municipality.
+[1] Protection aimed to regulate eucalyptus expansion, uncontrolled burning, and infrastructure development while supporting traditional land management.
+The protected landscape holds IUCN Category V status.
+Conservation partnerships with national and European programmes support habitat restoration and species monitoring.

 Major Trails And Attractions

 Walking trails traverse habitats from riparian woodland to open heathland with immersion in Atlantic landscapes.
 Trails pass through traditional granite villages demonstrating centuries of mountain adaptation.
-Panoramic viewpoints provide views across surrounding ranges.
+Panoramic viewpoints from the 883-metre Corno do Bico summit provide views across surrounding ranges.
 Remnant native woodland offers atmospheric walking through ancient oak and birch.
 Wetland areas support spring wildflower displays.
 Birdwatching best during spring breeding season.
 Traditional agricultural landscapes provide cultural heritage interest.

 Visitor Facilities And Travel